-To help children to take responsibility for their own learning, we strongly encourage independence.
-This promotes self-esteem and a sense of control for young children.
+We foster INDEPENDENCE by helping children to take responsibility for their own learning.
+This promotes their self-esteem and a sense of control.
 The level of independence encouraged will depend on the child’s age and stage of development.
 However, all children will be challenged and stimulated to do many things themselves.
 Examples of this include helping with packing away, encouragement to think through and complete tasks independently, and using trial and error and problem-solving skills to work through any problems they may come across when completing their tasks.

-Another skill we highly value is communication.
-Communication is a vital skill in early childhood for successful social engagement and later literacy success.
+We highly value COMMUNICATION.
+This is a vital skill to develop in early childhood for successful social engagement and later literacy success.
 We encourage children to talk to us and to each other.
 We do this by presenting ourselves as role models, greeting each child as they arrive, talking to the children about what they are doing and holding conversations in which the child is the leader of the conversation, yet also an active listener.
 Our aim is that children will feel comfortable and secure in communicating their concerns and worries to us.
 We present a caring, accepting environment where the child can naturally express their emotions verbally while at the same time respecting the rights of others.

 We also encourage children to communicate with each other.
 We support the children in learning how to express their needs to their peers.
 This increases the child’s independence and develops confidence in their own communication skills.